GeoscienceAustralia/dea-knowledge-hub/setup/dea_maps.rst

 --------------

 .. note::
-   This method will export data at low resolution based on the zoom of the DEA Maps window.
-To access the original high resolution data, please use the `DEA Sandbox <Sandbox/sandbox.rst>`_ or `NCI <NCI/README.rst>`_ analysis environments.
+   This method is suitable for exporting small areas of DEA data at high resolution.
+To download large areas of data or multiple timesteps, please use the `DEA Sandbox <Sandbox/sandbox.rst>`_ or `NCI <NCI/README.rst>`_ analysis environments, or download directly from [DEA's Amazon S3 buckets](http://dea-public-data-dev.s3-website-ap-southeast-2.amazonaws.com/).

 To export data directly from DEA Maps for use in GIS software: